su6an1/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my BTS Purple Ocean"
+title: "Welcome to my blog"
 ---
+Hey!
+I am happy and here to talk about...
+"WELCOME TO BTS PURPLE OCEAN"
 Hey BTS Army!...
 Today is our worldwide handsome...our sweetest person...KIM SEOKJIN'S Birthday!!!
-Happy Birthday Jin Hyung
+Happy Birthday Jin Hyung!!!!!
+We love you very much...
+You are the purest soul and literally an angel!
+You are the best and perfect...
+You are a little bit weird and you love to be adventerous!!!
+But that's the cutest thing ever!!!
+Stay healthy and happy hyung forever!!!!
+We always support you no matter what happen.....I PURPLE YOU!!!